-In the event of overdosage or toxic reactions, hemodialysis may aid in the removal of gentamicin from the blood, especially if renal function is, or becomes, compromised.
-The rate of removal of gentamicin is considerably lower by peritoneal dialysis than it is by hemodialysis.
+In the event of overdose or toxic reactions, hemodialysis may aid in the removal of gentamicin from the blood, and is especially important if renal function is, or becomes, compromised.
+The rate of removal of gentamicin is considerably less by peritoneal dialysis than it is by hemodialysis.
+In the newborn infant, exchange transfusions may also be considered.